onuratakan/python3_library_template/README.md

 ## Installation
-You can install Keypact by pip3:
+You can install KeyPact by pip3:

 ```console
 pip3 install keypact
 ```

 ## Usage
-Keypact is aimed to be used in Python and command line as well.
+KeyPact is aimed to be used in Python and command line as well.
 You can use it in your Python code or in command line.

 ### In Python